 The fellows also rotate as a Junior Attending at Santa Monica UCLA Medical Center and Orthopaedic Hospital (a 266 bed academic and community hospital with a large surgical oncology division).
 The fellow reviews all surgical cases and biopsies independently as there is not a resident on this rotation.
 Under the direction and guidance of the fellow, gross dissections are performed by a P.A.
 Cases are presented to the attending of record, ready to be finalized.
 The fellow independently orders ancillary studies as appropriate.
 The expectation is that the fellow will be able to prepare a thorough and final report on most cases, double scoping (consulting) with the attending of record on a minority of cases which require consultation before finalization.
 The attending of record evaluates the fellow on whether they are "practice ready".

-In addition, beginning July 1, 2018, each fellow will have the opportunity to independently sign-out clinical cases and perform intraoperative/frozen section consultations.
+Fellows will have the opportunity to independently sign-out clinical cases and perform intraoperative/frozen section consultations.
 There will be a proctoring process in place to determine the fellow’s readiness to have these clinical privileges.

 With the remaining months, the fellows will rotate on subspecialty surgical pathology consult services.
 There are several rotations available that the fellows can choose from based on their career goals and interest.
 These include: